Crepot/Tp_sockets/README.md

 # Tp_sockets

-This is a simple Chat app which implements sockets.
+#This is a simple Chat app which implements sockets.

-I've made following a tutorial on internet.
+#I've made following a tutorial on internet.

 To run this chat you'll need node js to run the file test_server.js

 You can download here

-For window:
+For windows:
 ```
 https://nodejs.org/en/
 ```